-Other provisions in Part 5 provide that an appropriate authority, including the Welsh Ministers, must have special regard to a number of matters when using any powers related to the implementation of the Northern Ireland Protocol or the movement of goods within the UK (clause 40).
+Other provisions in Part 5 provide that an appropriate authority, including the

+Welsh Ministers, must have special regard to a number of matters when using any powers related to the implementation of the Northern Ireland Protocol or the movement of goods within the UK (clause 42).
 Such matters include:

-- maintaining Northern Ireland's integral place in the UK's internal market, - respecting Northern Ireland's place as part of the UK's customs territory, and the need to facilitate the free flow of trade between Great Britain and Northern Ireland, with the aim of streamlining trade and maintaining and strengthening the integrity and operation of the internal market.
+- maintaining Northern Ireland's integral place in the UK's internal market, - respecting Northern Ireland's place as part of the UK's customs territory, - and the need to facilitate the free flow of trade between Great Britain and Northern Ireland, with the aim of streamlining trade and maintaining and strengthening the integrity and operation of the internal market.

 It is also provided in the UK Government's Explanatory Notes (600 KB PDF) that the provisions in this part "support the delivery of the UK Government's commitment to unfettered access for NI goods moving from Northern Ireland to Great Britain."
 An appropriate authority is prevented from exercising any function in a way that would result in any new checks, controls or administrative processes on qualifying goods as they move from Northern Ireland to Great Britain from being used.
 The Bill also prevents the use of existing checks, controls or processes from being used for the first time or for a new purpose.
+Exceptions exist to both scenarios and additional exceptions were added to the Bill by amendments.
+These exceptions allow for functions necessary for VAT or excise duty in consequence of the Northern Ireland Protocol and to deal with a threat to biosecurity in Great Britain.